manselmi/round-robin-scheduler/README.md

    to `2` and may not be less than that.

 1. Select the historical solution limit.
-The script accepts a `--historical-solution-limit` argument that defaults to `None` (no limit); if specified, it must be a non-negative integer.
+The script accepts a `--historical-solution-limit` argument that defaults to `None` (unbounded lookback window); if specified, it must be a non-negative integer.

    Whenever the script is run, a solution (if one exists) is written out to the `solutions` directory.
 When the script is first run, the solution is written to a file named `0`.
 When next